Conference of Executive Officers

 Fall CEO meetings are held in cities of interest as possible convention sites for member societies and are hosted by each city’s convention and visitors bureau.
-The 2020 fall meeting was in New York City.
+The 2022 fall meeting was in New York City.
 The location of the 2023 meeting is Washington, D.C.

 Certain fall meetings are designated “retreats.”
 The program for these meetings allows for focused discussion of topics that are of broad interest in the humanities community and that have significant implications for all of the constituent societies.
 Participants prepare materials aimed at a comparative understanding of the dynamics, histories, and trajectories of our member societies as they relate to the retreat’s focus.

 Spring meetings are held in conjunction with ACLS Annual Meetings.
 The location of the 2024 CEO Spring meeting is being determined.